cjacker/opensource-toolchain-gd32vf103/README.md

 # Hardware prerequist:
 * A development board with GD32VF103, such as Longan Nano
-* A USB/JTAG adapter, such as Jlink, Tigard etc.
+* A USB/JTAG adapter, such as JLink, Tigard etc.

 # Toolchain overview